Integrality of Hecke eigenvalues and the growth of Hecke fields: Integrality of eigenvalues

-\begin{rem} We review known results on the integrality of Hecke eigenvalues for Hilbert modular forms with Galois representations.
-When all components of the weight ${\bf k}$ are greater than or equal to $2$ and all $k_v$ are congruent to 0 modulo $2$, Hilbert modular eigenforms $f$ of weight $\bf k$ are cohomological, and cohomologicality yields Galois representations attached to them.
-Thus the integrality of Hecke eigenvalues can be deduced as in \cite[Proposition 4.1]{ShinTemplier}, where Saito's integrality \cite[Proposition 3.5]{Saito} was essentially used.
-As for weight one modular forms, we remark that Rogawski and Tunnel \cite{RogawskiTunnel} gave an Artin representation associated to a primitive Hilbert cusp form of parallel weight one so that the standard or adjoint $L$-functions match.
-By \cite[Theorem 3.1]{RogawskiTunnel}, the Satake parameter at any unramified finite place $v$ of $F$ consists of roots of unity.
-Thus Hecke eigenvalues are algebraic integers for primitive Hilbert cusp forms of parallel weight one.
-In the case where ${\bf k}=(k_v)_{v | \infty}$ satisfies $k_{v_0}=1$ for some $v_0$ but not all $k_v$ are equal to $1$, a Galois representation attached to a primitive Hilbert cusp form of weight $\bf k$ was given by Jarvis \cite{Jarvis} when all $k_v$ are congruent to $0$ modulo $2$.
+\begin{rem} As for weight one modular forms, Rogawski and Tunnel \cite{RogawskiTunnel} gave an Artin representation associated to a primitive Hilbert cusp form of parallel weight one so that the standard or adjoint $L$-functions match.
+By \cite[Theorem 3.1]{RogawskiTunnel}, the Satake parameter at any finite place $v$ of $F$ not dividing the level consists of roots of unity.
+Thus Hecke eigenvalues are algebraic integers for primitive Hilbert cusp forms of parallel weight one. \end{rem}